-The Contemporary Human is a continual work in process; this is not, by any means, expert opinion, but a collection of thoughts arising from discourse and rumination.
-The main objective is not to convince anyone of anything, rather, to prompt the cultivation of a personal belief.
-If you blindly abide by the thoughts of other’s have you really contemplated your own?
-As Oscar Wilde stated,
+The Contemporary Human is a collection of unique thought pieces aiming to invoke contemplation.
+A continual work in process this is not, by any means, expert opinion, rather an assembly of distilled thoughts arising from discourse and rumination.
+The objective is not to convince anyone of anything, instead to prompt the cultivation of curiosity and personal belief.
+If you blindly abide by the thoughts of others have you really contemplated your own?
+Like Oscar Wilde wrote,

 Most people are other people.

 their lives a mimicry,